davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 #### Part III: Input Parameters
 The last type of variables in Java are called "input parameters."
 These allow users to provide values (values given to input parameters are called **arguments**) to a constructor or a method.

-1. Find the `moveHorizontal()` method again.
-You only need to examine the first line of the method.
+1. Find the `moveHorizontal()` method in your source code.
+You only need to read the first line of the method.
 Here it is:

     ```java
     public void moveHorizontal(int distance)